 A convection microwave oven is a combination of a microwave oven with a regular convection oven.
-With this sort of microwave oven, you still have all the fast cooking functions of a normal microwave including presets and defrost functions for example.
+With this sort of microwave oven, you still have all the fast cooking functions of a standard microwave, including presets and defrost functions.

-In addition to this, you also get the crisping and browning of foods that you would get if you were cooking it in a regular oven.
+In addition to this, you also get the crisping and browning of foods that you would get if you were cooking them in a regular oven.

 Convection microwave ovens tend to look like standard microwave ovens in that they are the same size, have similar power outputs.
 Their control panels and displays operate in much the same way too.

-One aspect of convection microwave ovens that might be considered negative is that they tend to have higher prices than standard microwave ovens.
-However, any extra is normally worth the additional cooking options that you get with a convection microwave oven.
+One aspect of convection microwave ovens that might be considered a negative is that they tend to have higher prices than standard microwave ovens.
+However, any extra cost is usually worth the additional cooking options that you get with a convection microwave oven.

 How Does a Convection Microwave Oven Work?

-From a technical point of view, the microwaves that heat the food still do the same job that they would do in a standard microwave oven.
-In other words, the microwaves induce the molecules in the food to rotate, and this rotation generates the thermal energy that in turn heats the food.
+From a technical point of view, the microwaves that heat the food still do the same job they would do in a standard microwave oven.
+In other words, microwaves induce the molecules in the food to rotate, and this rotation generates the thermal energy that heats the food.
 This makes microwave ovens a quick and convenient way to cook food.

 Where convection comes into the equation is with the fan that operates within the oven.
-The fan forces the heat to move around the interior of the oven, and this causes the food to cook differently.
-Instead of heating quickly, and often not evenly throughout, the food cooks from the inside out, and thus is more thoroughly cooked.
+The fan forces the heat to move around the oven's interior, which causes the food to cook differently.
+Instead of heating quickly and often not evenly throughout, the food cooks from the inside out, thus being more thoroughly cooked.

 What are the Types of Convection Microwaves?

 There are three main types of convection microwaves, each with its benefits and drawbacks.
 Budget, kitchen décor and cooking capability (power and features), and lifestyle are factors to consider when selecting the best convection microwave oven for your kitchen.